transloadit/uppy/website/src/docs/react.md

 * All other props are passed as options to the plugin.
 * The Uppy instance should **not** live inside the component but outside of it.
 * You have to pass the IDs of your `use`d plugins to the `plugins` array prop so Dashboard knows it needs to render them.
-* An Uppy instance can’t be used by multiple components.
+* An Uppy instance can’t be used by more than one component.
 Make sure you are using a unique Uppy instance per component.

 Here is a basic example: